A bit of MacBook Pro magic for you whether you have a MacBook Pro, Air, iMac to allow you to take your own local backups.

 8. Disconnect the External Hard Drive

-To make sure you are not accidentally corrupting the information on your external hard drive it pays to disconnect it properly.
-This is done by ejecting your external hard drive from your Mac.
+To make sure you are not accidentally corrupting the information on your external hard drive it’s better to disconnect it properly.
+You do this by ejecting your external hard drive from your Mac.

 Hover over the Icon for the External Drive on the desktop.
 Right click and select the Eject option.

-or Go to the finder window and click on the arrow to the right of the drive name to eject the drive.
+Or Go to your finder window and click on the arrow to the right of the drive name to eject the drive.

 Wait a few seconds for the icon to disappear.